 Let's take a closer look at some of these elements.

 Hotels have a basic duty under Nevada law to make sure that their property is safe and free from any threats that may cause injury.
+Hotels are expected to take all reasonable measures to prevent foreseeable injuries.
+Under the recent Nevada case Humphries v.
+New York, New York, courts take an expansive view of what is foreseeable.
 Specifically:

 NRS 651.015 precludes [hotel] liability unless the wrongful act that caused the injuries was foreseeable...a wrongful act is not foreseeable unless the owner or innkeeper failed to exercise due care for the safety of the patron or other person on the premises or had notice or knowledge of prior incidents of similar wrongful acts on the premises ...
 Foreseeability based on the failure to exercise due care does not depend solely on notice or knowledge that a specific wrongful act would occur, but instead is about "the basic minimum precautions that are reasonably expected of an owner or innkeeper." ...
 And foreseeability based on notice or knowledge of "[p]rior incidents of similar wrongful acts," ... requires a case-by-case analysis of similar wrongful acts, including, without limitation, the level of violence, location of attack, and security concerns implicated.